 Last summer, I did just that.
 While exploring the area for the first time, I came of the woods into the meadow unexpectedly.
 Upon seeing the tall grass undulating in the breeze and the mountains surrounding me, I instinctively opened my arms and did a couple of 360's.

 In summer, the area of South Cheyenne Canyon around the Starsmore Discovery Center is a cool haven from the heat of the city for many.
 I understand that Barr Trail and the Incline are also used by many, but they are athletes and outdoor enthusiasts, not families and toddlers.
 It is still a scant few of our population who are able to or desire to do the incline, yet almost everyone is able to access Strawberry Fields.
-To have this meadow off limits to everyone who can't pay is a sin.
+To have this meadow off limits to everyone who can't pay is immoral.

 I am especially angry at how this deal seems to be a "divide and conquer" strategy, pitting the trails people against the open space people.
 We should all be on the same side.
 That's why it's called TOSC: Trails and Open Space Coalition, but it seems the almighty "T" is taking precedence.

 Two men arrived down in the meadow while I was sitting on the bench.
 I wondered whether they were city men, business men, or Sierra Club men.
 Turns out, they were sort of all three, and were still undecided.
 They were there, hiking the land, even the steep terrain that I've never done, to check it out.
 They noted its appeal, and observed that not many people seemed to use it.
 They wanted to see for themselves what the fuss was all about.
 I applauded them for their curiosity.

 That's what I think we all need, a hike in the woods and some curiosity.